tweag/nickel/doc/manual/typing.md

 nothing more.

 To express such constraints, Nickel features *row polymorphism*.
-The idea is similar to polymorphism, but instead substituting a parameter for a single type, we can substitute a parameter for a whole sequence of field declarations, also referred to as rows:
+The idea is similar to polymorphism, but instead of substituting a parameter for a single type, we can substitute a parameter for a whole sequence of field declarations, also referred to as rows: